 How it works

 A group of 15 to 16 young European animation artists, producers, scriptwriters and technical directors travels 2 weeks to each 4 school to follow 4 separate parts of an overview of the entire animation film production process, from concept development through financing and production management to marketing and distribution.
 Television and feature films, games and interactive media, traditional and cross-platform production processes are all covered at various stages along the way.

 As a new addition to the programme, we will also organise several special collaborative events designed to meet the challenge of getting to know new technologies in order to use them to tell stories with animation.
 These events will include a 3-day hackathon where teams of of artists, technicians, producers and script writers will create prototypes for Animated Spaces, as well as a 2-day game jam.

-As a special supplement and based on their talent and motivation, out of the 16 students 2 groups of 4 students will also have the opportunity to join and represent ASF at the Cartoon Movie 2018 and FMX 2018 events.
+As a special supplement and based on their talent and motivation, out of the 16 students 2 groups of 4 students will also have the opportunity to join and represent ASF at the Cartoon Movie 2019, the Animation Production Day and FMX 2019 events.
 All fees and costs are covered by ASF.

 Schedule for ASF 2020-21